These notices are all about your personal data, which is information that relates to an identified or identifiable living individual.

 - We have a vital interest

-This is usually an emergency where someone is at significant risk of harm.
+This is usually a situation where someone is at significant risk of harm and we must take action to protect them, such as Safeguarding.

 - We have a legitimate interest